Batches

 Processing jobs in batches

-In order to enable batches you must pass the batches option with a size representing the maximum amount of jobs per batch:
+To enable batches, pass the batch option with a size property representing the maximum number of jobs per batch:

 const worker = new WorkerPro(